bnhwa/GenerativeArt/Readme.md

    curl https://processing.org/download/install-arm.sh | sudo sh
    ```

+   On Processing, go to import library and download controlP5

 3. Follow the instructions on to install the relevant libraries [Neopixel libraries](https://learn.adafruit.com/neopixels-on-raspberry-pi/overview )

 4. the google, BeautifulSoup,  multiprocess, and Flask libraries need to be installed.
 You can do this with pip (if you have pip3 use it instead)